 The Port Keats Road is approximately three hundred kilometers long.
 It starts outside Adelaide River and ends at the Bonaparte Gulf.

-These photographs have come from the last three years 2017-2019 while I have been living and working in two of these communities, Daly River and Port Keats.
+These photographs have come from the last three years 2017-2019 while I have been living and working in two communities on this road, Daly River and Port Keats.
 These communities are now known respectively as Nauiyu and Wadeye.
-Both of these communities were established as mission communities bringing together people from different language and family groups.
+Both of the communities were established as missions bringing together people from different language and family groups.

 During this time I have got to know the people in the communities.
 I hope to publish the images in a book format towards the end of 2019.